Elastic and inelastic $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies: the feature of Weizs\"{a}cker-Williams approximation: Exact treatment

-For the inelastic reactions, the weighting factor is $P_{\beta}=1-G_{E}^{2}(Q^{2})$.
-There are two types of photon contributions that should be considered: direct-photon contribution and resolved-photon contribution \cite{Ma:2018zzq}.
-For the direct-photon process, the high-energy photon, emitted from the projectile interacts with the partons of target proton directly.
-For the resolved-photon process, the high-energy photon can fluctuate into a color singlet state with multiple $q\bar{q}$ pairs and gluons.
-Due to this fluctuation, the photon interacts with the partons in B like a hadron, and the subprocesses are almost the purely strong interaction processes.
-Together with the two different photon emissions mechanism mentioned earlier, we have four topologies: inelastic-coherent direct (inel-coh.dir.), inelastic-coherent resolved (inel-coh.res.), inelastic-incoherent direct (inel-incoh.dir.) and inelastic-incoherent resolved (inel-incoh.res.) processes.
-These abbreviations will appear in many places of remained content and we do not explain its meaning again.
-According to NRQCD factorization formalism, the cross section of $J/\psi$ produced by inel-coh.dir. is
+Here we discuss the inelastic $J/\psi$ photoproduction.
+In the initial state, the inelastic photoproduction process may be direct or resolved~\cite{Ma:2018zzq}.
+In the inelastic direct photoproduction process, the high-energy photon, emitted from the projectile $\alpha$, interacts with the partons of target proton directly.
+In the inelastic resolved photoproduction process, the uncertainty principle allows the high-energy hadron-like photon to fluctuate into a color singlet state with multiple $q\bar{q}$ pairs and gluons.
+Due to this fluctuation, the photon interacts with the partons inside the target proton like a hadron, and the subprocesses are almost purely strong interaction processes.
+We must keep in mind that the distinction between these two types of contributions does not really exist, only the sum of them has a physical meaning.
+Actually, as always with photons, the situation is quite complex.
+Together with the two different photon emissions mentioned earlier, we have four classes of inelastic processes: inelastic coherent-direct (coh.dir.), inelastic coherent-resolved (coh.res.), inelastic incoherent-direct (incoh.dir.), and inelastic incoherent-resolved (incoh.res.) processes.
+These abbreviations will appear in many places of the remaining content, and we do not explain its meaning again.

+In the case of inelastic coherent-direct process, the virtual photon emitted from the whole incident proton $A$ interacts with parton $b$ of target proton $B$, and the proton $A$ remains intact after photon emitted.
+According to the NRQCD factorization formalism, the corresponding differential cross section can be derived with $m_{\alpha}=m_{p}$ and $m_{\beta}=m_{b}=0$,